 Finally, I ask you to look at which of these skills Threatens your ability to do your job well.

-- Project Management training comes in two forms – the formal Prince2 and PMBOK training or the theory based courses at TAFE’s or Universities
+- Project Management training comes in two forms – the formal Prince2 and PMBOK training or the theory based courses at College’s or Universities

 - The methodology training really only focuses on the methods and the rules and processes behind using that methodology i.e. Prince2 or PMBOK

-- The TAFE course and University courses focus on theoretical examples of project management, again which is about the methods used, or the outcomes.
+- The College course and University courses focus on theoretical examples of project management, again which is about the methods used, or the outcomes.

-- These courses don’t focus on the soft skills that you need in order to manage or lead a team.
+- These courses don’t focus on the soft skills, those interpersonal skills, that you need in order to manage or lead a team.

 - The key to good PMing is people management – so what sorts of skills do you need and do you understand where your own shortfalls are in these skills.